Skip to content

 Product typeWhether it is a raw price feed or a matched/processed feedBuying the wrong one means building the analysis yourself or paying for analysis you discard.

-CoverageThe specific books you need, by name, with bet365 includedA missing major book is visible to your users immediately.
+CoverageThe specific books you need, by name, the hard ones like Bet365 among themA missing major book is visible to your users immediately.

-FreshnessA stated refresh cadence and a timestamp on every payloadYou cannot design around 'real-time'; you can design around a number.
+Update timeA stated refresh cadence and a timestamp on every payloadYou cannot design around 'real-time'.
+You can design around a number.

 SchemaOne consistent event/selection model and an OpenAPI specWithout it, comparison becomes a per-book reconciliation project.